Macular Hole Surgery

-Macular hole is diagnosed through a dilated eye exam by an ophthalmologist and can be confirmed using optical coherence tomography (OCT).
+A macular hole is diagnosed through a dilated eye exam by an ophthalmologist and can be confirmed using optical coherence tomography (OCT).
 With OCT, a machine scans the back of your eye.
 This provides very detailed pictures of the retina and macula.
 Learn more about macular hole surgery and diagnosis here

-Surgery called vitrectomy is the best way to treat a macular hole.
-We removes the vitreous that is pulling on your macula.
+Macular hole surgery called vitrectomy is the best way to treat a macular hole.
+We remove the vitreous that is pulling on your macula.
 Then we put a gas bubble inside the eye.
 This bubble helps flatten the macular hole and hold it in place while your eye heals.
 The gas bubble slowly goes away on its own.